 An application is routinely sent to homeowners who were recipients of a tax credit in the previous year.
-Applications are available as of February each year at the local assessment offices.
-You can download the application from our web site.
+Applications are available February 1st of each year at the local assessment offices or by calling the Tax Credits Telephone Service at 410-767-4433 (Baltimore Area) or 1-800-944-7403 (Toll Free).

 Once completed, applications should be mailed to: